ParadigmFoundation/kosu-monorepo/packages/kosu-migrations/README.md

   --force-fresh        Ensure the deploying address has no previous network
                        transactions                                    [boolean]
+  --bond-tokens, -b    Bond tokens for available addresses             [boolean] --rpc-bond           Bond tokens for all available unlocked addresses in the
+                       provided rpc-url                                [boolean]
-  --bond-tokens, -b    Bond tokens for available addresses             [boolean] --bond-only          Skip migrations and bond tokens                 [boolean] --ether-to-bond, -e  Value in ether to bond for all available addresses
+  --bond-only          Skip migrations and bond tokens                 [boolean] --ether-to-bond, -e  Value in ether to bond for all available addresses
                        (addresses with insufficient balance are skipped)